aalstes/Binance-volatility-trading-bot-JS/README.md

 - Added Dockerfile.

-# Intro from forked repo
+# README from forked repo starts here

 I take the idea from <a href="https://github.com/CyberPunkMetalHead/Binance-volatility-trading-bot"> this project</a>.
 The original bot is written in Python.
 I quite like it so I re-write it in Java Script to fix some issues and add some improvements.
 Shoutout to <a href="https://github.com/CyberPunkMetalHead"> CyberPunkMetalHead</a> for such an awesome contribution